Manifests

 artist.eno

-manifests each go into a separate directory that is dedicated to a single artist (note that this is only relevant if you have a site that features multiple artists and uses label mode.
+manifests each go into a separate directory that is dedicated to a single artist (note that this is mostly relevant if you have a site that features multiple artists and uses label mode.
 As you'd expect, this is where you specify options and metadata for that specific artist.

 Catalog/